 New technologies have led to a series of industrial revolutions.
 The fourth revolution, which Benchmark Investments calls the Intelligence Revolution, has just begun.
-The intelligence revolution will be predicated on complex data flows for artificial intelligence, augmented reality/virtual reality, blockchain, and the internet of things.
-For the revolution to take hold, there will need to be an unprecedented buildout of mission critical technology infrastructure.
-Trillions of dollars will need to be spent in the next several years as technology solutions will rely on an increasingly sophisticated foundation of data centers, wireless towers, and fiber optic networks.
-Investors should consider positioning their portfolios to capitalize on the buildout of 5G and cloud infrastructure.
+The intelligence revolution can be predicated on complex data flows for artificial intelligence, augmented reality/virtual reality, blockchain, and the internet of things.
+For the revolution to take hold, there will need to be a buildout of mission critical technology infrastructure.
+Trillions of dollars may need to be spent in the next several years as technology solutions will most likely rely on an increasingly sophisticated foundation of data centers, wireless towers, and fiber optic networks.
+Investors should consider positioning their portfolios to potentially capitalize on the buildout of 5G and cloud infrastructure.